 Summer used to be a total bummer for us TV fans.
 As the last of our favorite shows wrote "S.W.A.K." in our yearbooks on

-their way out of town for the summer, one question haunted our dreams on those hot June nights: "What am I supposed to watch now
+their way out of town for the summer, one question haunted our dreams on those hot June nights: "What am I supposed to watch now?"

 That is, until Netflix Instant was born.
 For just $8 a month, you now have more hours of quality television living inside your computer (or fancy TV) than you could ever hope to watch.
 Netflix is not paying me to say this.
 They don't HAVE to, because it's a no-brainer.
 And if you watch enough streaming television this summer, you can be a no-brainer, too.
 No need to go outside at all this summer.
 What are you, a settler from olden days?

 There's so much to choose from on Netflix Instant that you may not know where to begin.
 That's what this handy Netflix Instant Summer Guide is for.
 Just pick your mood and dive head first into the stream.

 I've got my Netflix Instant open, and I'm feeling...

 I watched the first two seasons of this riveting FX law/crime on Netflix Instant in a week, and it was all I could think and talk about.
 I even made up nicknames for all the characters.
 Damages is addictive, dark and brilliant, and Glenn Close is magnificently terrifying.
 For best results, watch late at night with a glass of scotch.

 - The 4th of July is coming up, and I feel patriotic: Special agent Jack Bauer waits for no man in his quest to protect our freedoms, but seasons one through eight of 24 are waiting for you.

 Hilarious: Party Down

 In case all of your friends hate fun (or love fun and hate you), allow me to blow the lid off this otherwise poorly kept secret: Party Down was the best.
 It had all the best people on it (Adam Scott, Lizzy Caplan, Jane Lynch, Ken Marino, and so forth for almost forever) playing Hollywood cater waiters, and each episode was set at a party that goes hilariously awry.
 It was smart, quirky and strangely heartwarming.
 Starz canceled it too soon, and we have not forgiven them.
 So now you know.
 Watch it, then watch it again.

+- More bro-ness, please: You don't have to like sports to love The League.
 Season one is available for free, which is a steal seeing as the episode "Mr. McGibblets" is priceless.